Insist on Evidence Based Waterline Cleaner

 THE SAFE, SIMPLE, LESS COSTLY WATERLINE TREATMENT

-A common problem associated with dental waterlines is the buildup of bacteria and biofilm, which cause water quality to degrade leading to high instances of unsafe bacterial contamination.
+A common problem associated with dental waterlines is the buildup of biofilm, which cause water quality to degrade leading to high instances of unsafe microorganism contamination.

-Dental professionals that use self contained waterline units must not assume the use of "clean" water, such as bottled or revers osmosis water, will maintain bacterial contamination below 200 CFU/ml.
-Stagnant room temperature pool of water provides an ideal environment for bacteria to flourish.
+Dental professionals that use self contained waterline units must not assume the use of "clean" water, such as bottled or revers osmosis water, will maintain contamination below 200 CFU/ml.
+Stagnant room temperature pool of water provides an ideal environment for microbes to flourish.

 MicroCLEAR (from the makers of CloSYS oral care products) is a simple, easy to use and economical method of waterline treatment that is EPA registered and meets the CDC and ADA guidelines.

 Your patients safety and well being depend upon exceptional care and cleanliness.
 MicroCLEAR with chlorine dioxide has advantages over other waterline products.

 MicroCLEAR FAQ's:MicroCLEAR is a stabilized chlorine dioxide treatment that is used as an excellent dental unit waterline cleaner to achieve the CDC & ADA standards for self-contained water systems.

 - MicroCLEAR must be used with a self-contained water unit.
 After an initial one time overnight treatment of full strength MicroCLEAR, simply add a small amount [1:10 dilution] of MicroCLEAR whenever you refill the bottle.
 MicroCLEAR has been proven effective against biofilms and reduces microbial colony forming units (CFU’s) to below 200 CFU’s, as recommended by the ADA, CDC, and EPA

 We use distilled water in our self-contained unit.
 That’s enough isn’t it?